Categories

 Victoria Street

 There are a few streets that claim to be the inspiration for Diagon Alley in Harry Potter, and Victoria Street in Edinburgh is one of them.
 It’s not hard to imagine why this street inspired Diagon Alley with it’s curving street and bright storefronts!
 Stop in at one of the shops, or head to the Victoria Terrace off NCR 75 to grab a seat on a patio.
-For my fellow Harry Potter fans, the Elephant House is known as the birthplace of Harry Potter.
-J.K.
+For my fellow Harry Potter fans, the Elephant House is a location in the city where J.K.
 Rowling used to sit in front of the window with a view of Edinburgh Castle and write the cherished series.
-Unfortunately the original cafe had a terrible fire in 2021, but they’ve opened a temporary location on Victoria Street.
+The original cafe had a terrible fire in 2021 but the cafe has reopened after major renovations.
+They have still kept the temporary location on Victoria Street open too!

 Read more: Ultimate Scotland Itinerary for Harry Potter Fans | 10+ Things to Do